Web site: https://med.stanford.edu/radiology.html

 Students undertake investigations sponsored by individual faculty members.
 Prerequisite: consent of instructor.

-This course offers a unique opportunity for students to learn about the anatomy, function and physiology of the cardiovascular system by using advanced image processing technology based on CT and MRI.
+Student lead: This course offers a unique opportunity for students to learn about the anatomy, function and physiology of the cardiovascular system by using advanced image processing technology based on CT and MRI.
 Students will learn to use different clinical software to visualize and interpret 3D and 4D images and to construct patient specific that can be used for surgical planning.
 Image data will be presented in the context of a clinical scenario, and student will learn about the cardiovascular anatomy and the pathogenesis of the disease being presented, while they practice image interpretation and model construction.
 The course will be held in the 3DQ Lab.

 RAD 206.
 Mixed-Reality in Medicine.
 3 Units.